Jb-rown/Filesystem-Forensics/README.md

 ### 4. Create a Test Filesystem

-Create a 100MB ext4 image:
+ Create a 100MB ext4 filesystem image for testing:

 ```bash
 dd if=/dev/zero of=test.img bs=1M count=100